 Parkinson’s Disease Community Conference

-Empowerment and education will be the driving theme October 13th at Cedars-Sinai’s Parkinson’s Disease Community Conference in Los Angeles.
+Empowerment and education will be the driving theme on April 20th at Cedars-Sinai’s Parkinson’s Disease Patient Community Conference in Los Angeles.
 The free event is from 7:30 a.m. to 12:30 p.m. at the Harvey Morse Conference Center at Cedars-Sinai.

-"What we want to do is provide patients and their families new ways to monitor their well-being," said Tagliati, vice chairman of the Department of Neurology.
-"As our knowledge about Parkinson’s disease expands, it is our duty and mission to keep the public up to date when it comes to the importance of quality-of-life issues.
+"What we want to do is provide patients and their families new ways to monitor their well-being," said Michele Tagliati, MD, Vice-Chairman of the Department of Neurology.
+"As our knowledge about Parkinson’s disease expands, it is our duty and mission to keep the public up to date when it comes to the importance of quality-of-life issues."

 Participants will hear about the early signs of Parkinson’s, new breakthrough medications, DBS advances, and current clinical research at the medical center.

 In between sessions, we will take short “Active” breaks to show our patients and caregivers fun and safe exercises to do at home.